Zentris/weighbridge/README.md

 ### Remark to version 0.2.0
 The measurement converter HX711 has a temperature drift.
 For measurement this drift it is now implemented a connector to a DS18B20 1-wire sensor.
-With this sensor i will currently only dukument the context between measured weight and the housing temperature of the HX711.
+With this sensor i will currently only document the context between measured weight and the housing temperature of the HX711.

 The mesured weight and temperature will be now also offer via a small lokal webserver for request the data from my other project ("Erdfeuchtemessung")